 Wolf Creek Farm overlooks historic Wolftown in Madison County Virginia on the edge of the Blue Ridge Mountains and the Shenandoah National Park.
-The farm and town get their name from the wolves that used to roam freely across the mountains, preying on wild game and livestock.
+The farm and town get their name from the wolves that used to water at the local spring and roam freely across the mountains, preying on wild game and livestock.
 While the wolves have unfortunately been driven from this section of the Blue Ridge, our farm is home to abundant wildlife, including black bear, whitetail deer, turkey, raccoons, red fox, grouse, geese, ducks, and the occasional bobcat and coyote.
 The farm consists of 333 acres, with approximately one-third in woodlands and the rest in open pastures and protected riparian ways.
-We lease additional pastures from nearby landowners who appreciate the way in which we steward our land.
-This has enabled us to slowly expand our closed herd through keeping replacement heifers that are best suited to our environment.
+We lease 1500 acres of additional pastures from nearby landowners who appreciate the way in which we steward our land.
+This has enabled us to slowly expand our closed herd by retaining replacement heifers that are best suited to our environment.